snkashis/android-docs/src/pages/core/overview/index.md

 ### Getting location updates

 Add the `mapbox-android-core` dependency to your project in order to listen to location changes.
 Then initialize a new instance of `LocationEngine` as described above.
-Once it's created, activate the `LocationEngine` object and optionally add a location listener.
-Implementing the `LocationEngineListener` interface will require you to override the `onConnected()` and `onLocationChanged()` methods.
-Inside of `onConnected()`, you can begin requesting location updates or wait for the proper time to do so.
+Once it's created, activate the `LocationEngine` object.
+Either the parent Activity should implement `LocationEngineCallback` or a separate `LocationEngineCallback` object to include in your update request.
+Implementing the `LocationEngineCallback` interface will require you to override the `onSuccess()` and `onFailure()` methods.
+Inside of `onSuccess()`, you will receive a `LocationEngineResult` which contains location results from the engine.

 {{
 <CodeLanguageToggle id="location-updates" />